vikramchhibber/tropelet/docs/design.md

 memory.max: 268435456 (256MB)
 io.max = 1048576 wbps and 4 * 4194304 rbps
 ```
 The server will use new root directory if provided or current running directory mount to get major and minor number of the block device for setting **io.max** limits.
+Server will scan the **/proc/mounts** and will match the longest mount point to given path.
+Then using os.Stat package to get the major and minor device numbers to set the io limits.
 The job-id will be part of cgroup path to uniquely identity it. "cpu.max", "memory.max" and "io.max" will be created under it.
 ```
 // Example